Benchmarking Graph Neural Networks: Hardware

 Timing research code can be tricky due to differences of implementations and hardware acceleration.
 Nonetheless, we take a practical view and report the average wall clock time per epoch and the total training time for each model.
 All experiments were implemented in DGL/PyTorch.
-We run experiments for MNIST, CIFAR10, ZINC, TSP, COLLAB and TUs on an Intel Xeon CPU E5-2690 v4 server with 4 Nvidia 1080Ti GPUs, and for PATTERN and CLUSTER on an Intel Xeon Gold 6132 CPU with 4 Nvidia 2080Ti GPUs.
+We run experiments for MNIST, CIFAR10, ZINC, AQSOL, TSP, COLLAB, WikiCS, CSL, CYCLES, GraphTheoryProp and TUs on an Intel Xeon CPU E5-2690 v4 server with 4 Nvidia 1080Ti GPUs (11 GB), and for PATTERN and CLUSTER on an Intel Xeon Gold 6132 CPU with 4 Nvidia 2080Ti (11 GB) GPUs.
 Each experiment was run on a single GPU and 4 experiments were run on the server at any given time (on different GPUs).
 We run each experiment for a maximum of 12 hours.